<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 It’s hard to remember everything you consume online nowadays, and the same goes for your email recipients.
 It’s ok to touch base and send a reminder.

 And it doesn’t always have to be a sales pitch either.
-If they’ve mentioned a significant event in conversation at some point, that’s an excellent opportunity to reach out also.
+If they’ve mentioned a significant event in conversation at some point, that’s an excellent opportunity to reach out.

-Being conscious of all of these best practices when crafting an email can be a bit of a task, so if you’re looking to save more time, then cold email templates may be your best bet.
+Being conscious of all of these best practices when crafting an email can be a bit of a task, so if you’re looking to save some time, using a few cold email templates may be your best bet.

-Email templates can take out a step or two for you as you pursue new leads, saving you time and helping you stay organized.
-These cold email templates will get your campaigns headed in the right direction toward success.
+Email templates can remove a step or two from the cold mailing process as you pursue new leads, saving you time and helping you stay organized.
+These cold email templates will help you get your campaigns headed in the right direction toward success.

 General Cold Email Templates